 World’s tallest mountain

-The catch: it’s a dormant volcano on the island of Hawaii which is about 19,700 feet below the Pacific Ocean.
+The catch: it’s a dormant volcano on the island of Hawaii with the base about 19,700 feet below the surface of the Pacific Ocean.
 In other words, more than half of it is submerged.
-When you add everything together, Mauna Kea is over 10,000 meters tall or way taller than the 8,850 meters of Mount Everest — making it the “world’s tallest mountain.
+When you add everything up, Mauna Kea is over 10,000 meters tall, way taller than the 8,850 meters of Mount Everest — making it the world’s tallest mountain.
 It’s also the tallest volcano on Earth.

 World’s highest point